airway/magenta-triceratops/content/pages/about.md

     background_image: /images/leaf-light-grey.svg
     headline: About Us
     subtitle: >
-      We're a small composting company based in Bellaire, Michigan that helps other growers make their soil healthy and more beneficial.
+      We're a small composting company born in Bellaire, Michigan that helps other growers make their soil healthy and more beneficial.
 You'll be amazed at what a little Bokashi Bran can do in your life.
   - type: bulletpoints_section